Stump grinding on a cleared lot in Jones County, Georgia

 Better Property Value

-Cleared land with stumps removed shows better, appraises cleaner, and is ready for immediate use.
-Buyers and builders in Jones County don't want to inherit stump removal costs — a fully cleared and ground lot is worth more and sells faster.
+Cleared land with professional stump removal in Jones County shows better, appraises cleaner, and is ready for immediate use.
+Buyers and builders don't want to inherit stump grinding costs — a fully cleared and ground lot is worth more and sells faster.

 Count & Assess